The most effective way to end homelessness in L.A. is to create the right kinds of housing—and a lot of…

 According to the 2022 Homeless Count, two-fifths of the people experiencing homelessness in L.A.
 County need supportive housing.
 The rest attribute their instability to economic hardship and the low supply of housing they can afford.
 That’s where affordable housing comes in.

-Affordable housing units rent for less than the market rate and are reserved for people who earn less than the average income in a given area.
+Affordable housing units rent for less than the market rate and are reserved for people who earn less than average income.
 Some developers specialize in affordable housing, while others may make some units in their buildings affordable in order to access tax breaks or other incentives.

-Here’s the point: Most people experiencing homelessness just need a place they can afford, and we don’t have enough of those options.
-Creating affordable housing is a guaranteed way to bring people off the streets while preventing the kind of trauma and economic hardship that could keep them there.
+This can all get complicated pretty quickly, but here’s the point: Most people experiencing homelessness just need a place they can afford, and we don’t have enough of those options.
+Creating affordable housing is a guaranteed way to bring people off the streets while preventing the kind of trauma and economic struggles that could keep them there.